slin96/master-thesis/experiments/data/README.md

     - list of licences
     - list of annotations
     - list of categories
-- of this data the *annotations*, and the *categories* are of interest
+- of this data, the *annotations*, and the *categories* are of interest
 - they have the following format ([see here](https://cocodataset.org/#format-data)):

  ```json